[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Promescent silicone lube

-Silicone lube is divisive in the sexuality world.
+Silicone lube is divisive in the sex-geek world.
 Some people love it, others hate it.
 I love it in the right contexts, but in practice I don’t use it very often.
 That’s because silicone lube can sometimes damage silicone toys (though it doesn’t always) and a large percentage of my toy collection consists of silicone products.

 Silicone also requires more clean-up, since it can stain certain fabrics and is harder to get off your skin.
 I recommend putting a towel down for easy clean up when you’re done.
+With that said, silicone lube also has a lot of advantages and I enjoyed getting a chance to experiment with it.

 Promescent’s silicone lube contains just four ingredients.
 It is thinner and runnier than many other silicone lubricants I’ve encountered.
 Again, you really only need a little bit and it goes a long way.
 It did leave my skin slightly sticky, but washed away easily with my usual soap.